aadilrsattar/CS1PC20-CW1-Portfolio/week2/introductory-git.md

 6. $ echo hello > .gitignore -- puts hello in to .gitignore

-7. $ git add -A -- no idea what this
+7. $ git add -A -- no idea what this does -- it added all new files to git i think

 8. $ git status -- tells us that there is a new file '.gitignore' that has not been commited yet